-- Diagnosis is made on these clinical findings and might be confirmed on CT which shows enlargement of multiple extraocular muscles most commonly the inferior and medial rectus.
+- Diagnosis is made on these clinical findings and may possibly be confirmed on CT which shows enlargement of multiple extraocular muscles most commonly the inferior and medial rectus.

-Systemic thyroid might be hyperthyroid, hypothyroid, or euthyroid.
-Treatment might include topical lubrication, systemic steroids, orbital decompression surgery, extraocular muscle adjustment, eyelid recession surgery and radiation therapy.
+Systemic thyroid may possibly be hyperthyroid, hypothyroid, or euthyroid.
+Treatment may possibly include topical lubrication, systemic steroids, orbital decompression surgery, extraocular muscle adjustment, eyelid recession surgery and radiation therapy.

 Diagnosis of Thyroid Eye Disease

 - Thyroid eye disease can be diagnosed from clinical examination.
 A thyroid function test can confirm the presence of Grave’s disease.

 - A CT scan of the orbit may show inflamed and enlarged tissues behind the eye.
 An MRI scan may also be useful.

 There are some simple measures that can be taken to help treat thyroid eye disease.